Last Updated : 02 July 2024

 The scheme is implemented on project basis based on State specific problems through State Agri./ Hort.
 Department.
 The project shall clearly indicate the action plan and calendar of operation along with location, no. of palms to be removed, area to be rejuvenated and no. of seedlings to be replanted, etc. based on the baseline survey.
 The project is considered after issue of State Level Administrative Approval.

-Link for Guidelines for implementation of Replanting and Rejuvenation Scheme
+Link for Operational Guidelines - Replanting and Rejuvenation Scheme

 10. Coconut Palm Insurance Scheme Back to Top